51) Describe the economic condition of Russia before 1905.

 65) What was the boundary of the Russian empire during 1914?

 Ans: In 1914, besides the territory around Moscow, the Russian empire included current day Finland, Latvia, Lithuania, Estonia, parts of Poland, Ukraine and Belarus, Georgia, Armenia and Azerbaijan.

 66) What was the significance of the Russian Revolution?

 Ans: The most significant feature of the Russian revolution was the establishment of a socialist state.

 67) List the religious groups in Russia at the time of Tsar Nicholas II.

-Ans: Fig. Tsar Nicholas II At the time of Tsar Nicholas II, majority of Russians belonged to the Russian Orthodox Christians.
-Others were Catholics, Protestants, Muslims and Buddhists.
+Ans: Fig. Tsar Nicholas II At the time of Tsar Nicholas II, the majority of Russians belonged to the Russian Orthodox Christians.
+Others were Catholics, Protestants, Muslims, and Buddhists.

-68) What was the April Theses' of Lenin?
+68) What were the April Theses of Lenin?

 Ans: In his 'April Theses' Lenin declared that the war be brought to a close, land be transferred to the peasants and banks be nationalised.